midonet/midonet/tests/README.md

 To run MDTS, first start the Midonet Sandbox subsystem.
 Midonet Sandbox depends on the MidoNet packages.
-If they're needed to be installed manually, please build them as follows:
+If they're needed to be installed manually, please build them as follows from the midonet root tree:

 ```
 git submodule update --init --recursive